Database Operations and Constraint Violations in DBMS – The Insert Operation

 - constraints violations in delete operation in sql

-- constraints violation in dbms
+- constraint violation

 - deletion operation can causes violation in sql